Nightjar constantly tops the lists of the best bars in London and has the price tag to match. But is it worth the hype?

-It’s no secret that I’m a big fan of Nightjar’s sister bar Oriole in Farringdon – the menu here is similarly ambitious and well put together.
+It’s no secret that I’m a big fan of Nightjar’s late sister bar Oriole in Farringdon (and was incredibly sad to see it shut its doors a few years ago).
+The menu here is similarly ambitious and well put together.
 Together, my companion and I put a pretty good dent on that menu (read five each on that sitting) and each cocktail was sublime.

 So what should you expect?